Read about how you can join the members of St. Paul’s Church

 Prayer Team: One of the ways we hold our loved ones and our community in prayer is the Prayer Team, a group of lay ministers who faithfully pray daily for all the names on the Prayer List – a confidential list of of submitted names, often people who are ill, grieving, or going through a difficult time.

-Reducing our Carbon Footprint: A team of parishioners, clergy, and staff have procured funding (a grant and a no-interest loan through Unitil), as well as organize the logistics of, our Lighting Retrofit project, which is replacing overhead lights around the building with more energy-efficient models.
+Lighting Retrofit Project: A team of parishioners, clergy, and staff have procured funding (a grant and a no-interest loan through Unitil), as well as organize the logistics of, our Lighting Retrofit project, which is replacing overhead lights around the building with more energy-efficient models.

-Analog Newsletter: A paper newsletter is being snail-mailed out periodically to parishioners who do not use email or computers.
+Paper Newsletter: A paper newsletter is being snail-mailed out periodically to parishioners who do not use email or computers.
 “News from St. Paul’s Episcopal Church: Mid-Summer Edition” synthesized news from our Friday Email Update, as well as a Gospel reading and reflection questions.
 If you know of someone who would like to receive this paper newsletter, please email the office.

 Small Group Pastoral Care: Small group members gather for fellowship and spiritual growth formation – but also to take care of one another.
 Group members encourage and check in on each other during this isolating time.
 More information about small groups can be found here.